 The Plunket Society has taken an active role in child abuse prevention since its founding in 1907.
 Plunket nurses who visited homes sometimes saw abuse and neglect, which they reported to child welfare officers.
 They also helped monitor the welfare of at-risk children.

 Plunket was most active in the child abuse area from the late 1960s.
-In 1968, the battered baby syndrome was the topic of its annual founder’s day broadcast.
-Medical director David Geddis was an expert in child abuse, and he drew attention to the latest international research on the subject.
+In 1968, ‘battered baby syndrome’ was the topic for Plunket’s annual founder’s day broadcast.
+Medical director David Geddis, an expert in child abuse, later drew attention to the latest international research on the subject.
 Plunket nurses formed part of child protection teams and worked with government social workers to assist families.

 Advocacy

 Plunket took a lead role in the National Advisory Committee on the Prevention of Child Abuse from 1981.This group advocated better handling of abuse cases and more awareness of the problem.
-With other groups, it promoted the mandatory reporting of abuse, as occurred elsewhere.
-The committee also drew up a child protection bill in 1983.
-With the exception of mandatory reporting, much of this formed the basis of child welfare law reform in 1989.
+Along with other groups, Plunket promoted the mandatory reporting of abuse, as occurred in other countries.
+The committee drafted a child protection bill in 1983.
+With the exception of mandatory reporting, much of this text formed the basis of child welfare law reform in 1989.

-Child welfare organisation Barnardos has been an important advocate of the end of child abuse and neglect since its first programme in New Zealand started in 1972.
+Child welfare organisation Barnardos has campaigned to end child abuse and neglect since its first New Zealand programme started in 1972.
 Barnardos’ child advocates work with community groups that deal directly with abused children.
 UNICEF (the United Nations Children’s Fund) works to keep children in New Zealand and overseas safe.

 Awareness campaigns